Babesia and Lyme Disease: Symptoms, Testing, Treatment, and Why It’s Often Missed

 - Blood smears may miss low-level infection

-- PCR may fail to detect certain species
+- PCR testing may fail to detect certain species

 - Antibody levels may decline over time

-A negative test does not rule out Babesia.
+A negative test does not always exclude Babesia.

 Related Reading: Testing